atmos/atmos.github.io/github-services/aws-opsworks/index.md

 }
 ```

+You can then issue commands like:

+`hubot deploy camo to staging`

+or

-You can then issue commands like `hubot deploy camo to staging` or `hubot deploy camo/my-topic-branch to production`.
+`hubot deploy camo/my-topic-branch to production`.

+The deployment will still be triggered with the credentials stored on GitHub.

 [1]: https://github.com/github/github-services
 [2]: https://developer.github.com/v3/repos/deployments/